Azuredusk026/nle-cloud-collab-guide/Team_Projects_Guide_EN.md

-# Adobe Premiere Pro Team Projects – Beginner’s Cloud Collaboration Guide
+# Adobe Team Projects – Beginner’s Cloud Collaboration Guide

 ## What Is Team Projects?
 Team Projects is an Adobe Creative Cloud feature that separates: